- General Information

 - 1.4 Step 4: Assign the additional skills to agents of the assigned teams

-- 1.5 Step 5: Specify service level thresholds
+- 1.5 Step 5: Create a scenario for the service

-- 1.6 Step 6: Create the scenario for the service
+- 1.6 Step 6: Associate the scenario with a service

 - Outbound Campaign Configuration

 - Email Service Configuration

 - Web Chat Configuration

 - Forwarding and Voicemail Operation

 - Agent Dashboard Metrics

 - Help Screens